sap218/jabberwocky/docs/SCENARIO.md

 ```
 Below is an example of running `catch`:
 ```
-$ jab-catch -k output_ontology_label_synonyms.json -t example_textfile.json -p post -i reply
+$ jab-catch -k output_ontology_label_synonyms.json -t social_media_posts.json -p post -i reply
 ```
-The outputs include `output_terms_match_raw.txt` which include a `.txt` file of newline-separated posts which included one of the terms of interest
+The outputs include `output_terms_match_raw.txt` which include a `.txt` file of newline-separated posts which included one of the terms of interest - this output has **9 posts** (remember this number)
 ```
 what route is best for small normal pokemon my skitty needs a friend any small pokemon nearby i need to catch a metapod
 ```
-Additionally, the posts formatted as with their terms of interest:
+Additionally, the posts formatted as with their terms of interest, `output_terms_match.json`:
 ```
 {
     "small": [